goravel/goravel/README.md

 The framework style is consistent with [Laravel](https://github.com/laravel/laravel), let PHPer don't need to learn a new framework, but also happy to play around Golang!
 Tribute Laravel!

-Welcome star, PR and issues！
+Welcome to star, PR and issues！

 ## Getting started